xtdb/xtdb/docs/mvp.md

 is submitted to the `doc-topic`, using its content hash as key.
 This latter topic is compacted, which enables later deletion of documents.

+If the transaction contains CAS operations, all CAS operations must pass their pre-condition check or the entire transaction is aborted.
+This happens at the query node during indexing, and not when submitting the transaction.

 CRUX stores "entities", each having a stable id, and a set of EDN documents making up its history.
 Apart from EDN, there's no schema of the documents, and no enforced concept of references.
 References are simply fields where the value of an attribute is the `:crux.db/id` of another document.

+A CRUX id is a type which satisfies the `crux.index.IdToBytes` protocol.
+Keywords, UUIDs, URIs and SHA-1 hex strings do this out of the box.
+Note that normal strings are not considered valid ids.

 All attributes will be indexed locally to enable queries.
 Attributes which have vectors or sets as the values will have all their elements indexed.
 CRUX does not enforce any schema.
 A document can change the type of its fields at will between versions, though this isn't recommended, as it leads to confusion at query time.

+Indexing is done via the `crux.index.ValueToBytes` protocol.
+The default is to take the SHA-1 of the value serialised by Nippy.
+Ids index via `IdToBytes`. `Long`, `Double`, `Date` and `String` have implementations which respect ordering while serialised to unsigned bytes, which is what most underlying KV stores will use to order the keys.

 CRUX also supports a few lower-level read operations, like `crux.doc/entities-at`, `crux.doc/entity-history` for entities from